 Ingredients

-- 1 3.9- ounce package of instant chocolate pudding
+- 1 3.9-ounce package instant chocolate pudding

 - 1 cup cold water

-- 1 14- ounce can sweetened condensed milk
+- 1 14-ounce can sweetened condensed milk

-- 1 pint 2 cups heavy whipping cream, divided
+- 2 cups heavy whipping cream, divided 1 pint

-- 2 cups Oreo cookies
+- 2 cups Oreo cookies crushed, about 24 Oreos

 - 1 package Milano cookies any variety

-- 1/4 cup powdered sugar
+- ¼ cup powdered sugar

 Instructions